Amirnlz/git-learning/README.md

 # git-learning
-This is test for learning git
+This is a repository for test git commands.

+## test1
+this is test1.